Azure/azure-kusto-go/README.md

 // .Do() will call the function for every row in the table. err = iter.Do(
 	func(row *table.Row) error {
+		if row.Replace {
+			fmt.Println("---") // Replace flag indicates that the query result should be cleared and replaced with this row }
 		fmt.Println(row) // As a convenience, printing a *table.Row will output csv return nil
 	},